wir3z/hubitat/owntracks-hubitat/README.md

 	- hiberateAllowed : 0/1, 1 indicates the OwnTracks app can pause if unused for a period of time
 	- batteryOptimizations : 0/1, 1 indicates that the OwnTracks app has battery optimizations on which will impact performance
 	- locationPermissions : 0/1, 1 indicates the location permission settings are configured in a way that will impact performance

+# FAQ (Frequently Asked Questions)
+## What is OwnTracks?
+OwnTracks is an open source mobile presence application for the Android and iOS platforms.
+Unlike other commercial presence apps, OwnTracks only sends location information to a location that you managed, such as this integration, and does not monetize your location information.

+### Where do I get the Mobile application?
+You can get the official released version for Android and iOS here: https://owntracks.org/ .
+A modified Android version with multiple improvements including background operation, remote region delete and keep alive can be found here:  https://github.com/wir3z/hubitat/blob/main/owntracks-android-apk/app-gms-debug_v2.4.16.apk

+### How do I set up Hubitat to support this integration?
+View the README.MD found here: https://github.com/wir3z/hubitat/tree/main/owntracks-hubitat
+Follow the 'Hubitat Installation', 'Quick Start Guide', and complete the steps in the 'Installation' section.
+The app needs minimal configuration to get you operational and the defaults should be sufficient for most applications.

+### What if I need help?
+Visit the Hubitat Community thread '[RELEASE] OwnTracks for Hubitat Presence Detection' (https://community.hubitat.com/t/release-owntracks/130821) to ask questions and get community support.

+### How does this setup work?
+The mobile application ONLY communicates with the Hubitat app when a location report needs to be sent from the mobile device.
+When the Hubitat app receives the location report, it can respond with configuration or region updates.

+There is no ability for the Hubitat app to push information to the OwnTracks mobile app, nor can it query it in real time.
+All communications are initiated by the mobile app.

+## Display Units
+### Why do a see metric units in the mobile app after I set the the Hubitat app to 'imperial' units?
+The 'metric'/'imperial' selection only applies to the Hubitat app and is not shared with the mobile app.

+### I have the Hubitat app set to 'Imperial' but the distances are slightly off
+The Hubitat app processes all the distances and speeds in metric.
+They are converted to/from 'imperial' for display purposes only and may have slight rounding errors.

+## Regions
+### What are regions?
+Why do I want these?
+Regions are 'location bubbles' that are bound by a radius around it.
+If the mobile enters or leaves one of these radius', the Hubitat app can display the status of this transition.

+They are handy for giving more meaningful locations of 'Arrived at Work' or 'Left Home'.
+You need to create at least one region to define your home location for presence detection to work.

+### I've added, edited or deleted a region, and the mobile app isn't showing the changes
+The mobile will retrieve the update on its next location report.
+You an trigger a manual location update from the mobile app by tapping the up arrow in the top right of the map to force this to occur instantly.

+### I've deleted regions from the Hubitat app, but they are not being deleted from my phone
+The Android OwnTracks Play Store v2.4.12 has a bug that prevents deleting regions.
+Regions need to be manually deleted from each mobile device.

+iOS devices use the 'Region Name' as a unique identifier.
+If the name was changed on the hub vs the mobile or vice versa, they they become unlinked and would need to be manually deleted from the mobile device.

+### I've edited the name of a region in the Hubitat app, now my iOS device is showing the old and new one
+iOS devices use the 'Region Name' as a unique identifier.
+Changing the name creates a 'new region' and the old one would need to be manually deleted from each mobile device.

+### I see a region called '+60follow' or some other '+follow' name.
+What do these do?
+In order to ensure iOS devices have better performance and stop sleeping the OwnTracks app, one of these regions must exist on the phone.
+If you have an Android phone, it will get pushed to your device, but will never be used and can be ignored.

+The number after the + sign is the 'locater interval' value from the Hubitat 'Advanced Mobile App Settings'.
+By default it is '60' seconds.
+If you change the 'locater interval' value in 'Advanced Mobile App Settings', your iOS device will receive a new +follow region.
+Delete the old one otherwise performance will be impacted.

+## Presence Detection
+### My iOS phone is slow to update
+Check the regions on the impacted device.
+There should be only one +follow named region.
+If there are multiple, delete all of the ones that do not match the 'locater interval' number from the Hubitat 'Advanced Mobile App Settings'.
+By default, you should have a '+60follow' region.

+### My iOS or Android phone is slow to update
+By default, the locater service in the mobile optimizes power and performance by trying to get a location from these three sources, in this order:
+1. Cellular
+2. WiFi (listens for nearby WiFi access points, and does a lookup for a location)
+3. GPS (only when explicitly selected, or moving at higher speeds due to high battery consumption)

+If WiFi has been disabled on your mobile device, location updates will be negatively impacted and may not reflect your current location.
+For best performance, leave WiFi on.

+If you have an Android phone, and are in an area with little to no WiFi access points, enable the 'Use GPS' slider in 'Advanced Mobile App Settings'.

+### When I look at where my locations have been, they seem to be miss my actual route or not give a location at all
+When using WiFi for locations, the phone listens to the nearest broadcasting source.
+If traveling at a lower rate of speed (walking, cycling) the locations will ping-pong from the closest WiFi source.
+When driving, the mobile tends to switch to GPS to get a more accurate location.

+If a more accurate location is needed, enable the 'Use GPS' slider in 'Advanced Mobile App Settings'.
+Locations will be more precise but will impact battery performance.

+## OwnTracks Recorder
+### What is Recorder, and why do I want this?
+Recorder captures all the locations send to the Hubitat app to allow a breadcrumb trail to be viewed on a map at a later time.
+If you have a need to see where a member has been, this is a handy tool, but is not needed for the Hubitat presence detection.